Cape Moreton Light: Other structures

 The three keepers' cottages were constructed in 1928–1930.
 The head keeper's house is located close to the lighthouse, and on the tallest ground, and also includes a small fenced garden.
 The assistant keeper residence is located right to the west, but geographically lower.
 The second assistant residence is located at some distance from the main cluster of buildings, to the south, and even lower.
 The residences are square one storey structures, timber-framed and fibro clad, with central rooms, no corridors, enclosed verandahs and hipped roofs.
-The head keeper's house and the second assistant's house have corrugated fibrous cement rood while the first assistant house has a newer corrugated zinc/aluminium alloy (Zincalume) metal roof.
+The head keeper's house and the second assistant's house have corrugated fibrous cement roof while the first assistant house has a newer corrugated zinc/aluminium alloy (Zincalume) metal roof.
 A museum was set in the second assistant's quarters in 1988.
 Two spherical steel rainwater tanks are set next to each of the houses.

 The three sheds surrounding the lighthouse are the workshop to the south, the former powerhouse to the west and the fuel store to the north.
 They are all rectangular structures, timber-framed and fibro clad with corrugated fibrous cement gable roofs.
 The workshop appears to be built on the remains of one of the early stone buildings, lying on a plinth with sandstone steps.
 It consists of two rooms with pivoting sash windows and timber framed doors and no internal lining.
 The former powerhouse and the fuel store have reinforced concrete floors, fibro lining, double-hung sash windows and double timber framed doors.

 The office to the north of the head keeper house is a small square room raised on short concrete pillars, constructed of timber-framed fibro clad walls and corrugated fibrous cement roof.
 It has a continuous band of windows.
 The last three buildings, the garage, powerhouse and fuel store, are small brick buildings with metal roofs and reinforced concrete floors.